Bruno Falissard: Career

-Falissard served as the President of the French Biometrics Society from 1999 till 2001, as Chairman of the Scientific Council of the Paris-Sud Faculty of Medicine from 2001 till 2004, and as a Chairman of the Autism Committee of the Fondation de France from 2007 till 2009.
+Falissard served as the President of the French Biometrics Society from 1999 to 2001, as Chairman of the Scientific Council of the Paris-Sud Faculty of Medicine from 2001 to 2004, and as Chairman of the Autism Committee of the Fondation de France from 2007 to 2009.
 He has been serving as the President of the scientific council of the OFDT (French observatory for drugs and drug addiction) from 2012 till 2022, as a member of National Academy of Medicine since 2015, and as a President of IACAPAP (International Association for Child and Adolescent Psychiatry and Allied) from 2015 to 2018.